YoniBL/Subtitles-Generator/README.md

 ## Files Overview

-1. **Subtitle_Generator.ipynb** - A Colab notebook that extracts audio from videos, runs Whisper for speech-to-text transcription, and outputs a subtitle file (SRT).
+**Subtitle_Generator.ipynb** - A Colab notebook that extracts audio from videos, runs Whisper for speech-to-text transcription, and outputs a subtitle file (SRT).
-2. **requirements.txt** - Contains the necessary dependencies for running the project locally.

 ## Usage Guide